Check out our special Offers! | Learn more

 The humidity levels can drop as low as 10% in wintertime.
 On top of that, when you turn up the thermostat, your furnace can kick out dust and allergens that can further irritate your airways.
 This is a particular concern for people who already suffer from allergies or asthma.

-How Do I Know if My Home Is Too Dry?
+How Do I Know If My Home Is Too Dry?

 Symptoms of overly dry air tend to occur primarily in the morning, especially if you have your furnace on all night.
 You wake up with a plugged up nose, a dry and scratchy throat and you’ll find it difficult to breathe.
 The symptoms tend to get better as the day goes on.
 If this goes on too long, it can lead to secondary respiratory infections and can make you more vulnerable to actual colds or influenza.
 Static shock is a big indicator of dry air as well.